 The programme is suitable for participants who have experience in their trade of choice, either via college or on-site experience, but are looking to focus more specifically on heritage and traditional building crafts.
 With a focus on multidisciplinary learning, interest in exposure to elements of architecture, design and a range of craft skills is important.

 How to apply

-Applications for our 2019-20 programme are now closed.
+Applications for the Building Craft Programme 2020-21 are now closed.

 The course starts with an intensive three-week Summer School, in London and Scotland.
 Your first week in London will include drawing classes, geometry and structure exercises, as well as architectural tours.
 During the second week, at the Dumfries House Estate in Scotland, you will take part in craft workshops, with master craftspeople, including: stonemasonry, joinery and timber framing, thatching, lime plastering and pargeting.